Faculty Member

 Earl Nowgesic, RN, BScN, MHSc, PhD, FCAN is Anishinaabe and a member of Gull Bay First Nation / Kiashke Zaaging Anishinaabek (KZA).
 He is the son of the late Frederick Nowgesic of KZA and the late Deana Nowgesic (née MacLaurin) of Fort William First Nation who attended St. Joseph’s and St. Mary’s Indian Residential Schools, respectively, in Ontario.
 Dr. Earl Nowgesic has over 25 years of experience working in the health sector.

-Dr. Nowgesic is an Adjunct Professor in DLSPH with a cross-appointment to the Lawrence S. Bloomberg Faculty of Nursing, U of T. He was an Adjunct Assistant Professor in the Faculty of Human and Social Development at the University of Victoria in British Columbia.
+Dr. Nowgesic is an Assistant Professor in DLSPH with a cross-appointment to the Lawrence S. Bloomberg Faculty of Nursing, U of T. He was an Adjunct Assistant Professor in the Faculty of Human and Social Development at the University of Victoria in British Columbia.
 He has held competitive grants, including the CIHR Fellowship in Health Services and Population Health HIV/AIDS Priority Announcement.
 He has published papers on HIV, tuberculosis and other communicable diseases, health services, nursing, public health, research capacity and infrastructure, and Indigenous Peoples.

 Dr. Nowgesic has volunteer experience participating on numerous councils, boards and committees including: the Aboriginal Nurses Association of Canada (now the Canadian Indigenous Nurses Association) Board of Directors; the Canadian Academy of Nursing Advisory Committee of the Canadian Nurses Association (CNA); the CIHR Canadian HIV Trials Network Community Advisory Committee; the CIHR HIV/AIDS Research Advisory Committee; the CIHR Institute Advisory Board on Health Promotion and Prevention; the CNA Aboriginal Health Nursing and Health Advisory Group; the Interagency Advisory Panel on Research Ethics Guiding Consortium for the Development of the Tri-Council Policy Statement Guidelines for Research Involving Aboriginal People (now Research Involving the First Nations, Inuit and Métis Peoples of Canada); the Public Health Agency of Canada (PHAC) National Aboriginal Council on HIV/AIDS; the PHAC-supported National Collaborating Centre for Indigenous Health Advisory Committee; the Public Health Ontario Board of Directors; the U of T Truth and Reconciliation Commission Steering Committee’s Indigenous Research Ethics and Community Relationships Working Group as the Working Group’s Co-Chair; and the University of Ottawa (uOttawa) Indigenous Alumni Council.
 Dr. Nowgesic is a past President of the Canadian Society for Circumpolar Health and past Vice-President of the International Union for Circumpolar Health.